-Over a period of time, the jaw bone associated with missing teeth atrophies and is reabsorbed.
-This often leaves a condition in which there is poor quality and quantity of bone suitable for placement of dental implants.
+After tooth removal, the jaw bone associated with missing teeth atrophies and is reabsorbed.
+This often leaves a condition in which there is poor quality and quantity of bone not suitable for placement of dental implants.
 In these situations, most patients are not candidates for placement of dental implants.

 Autogenous Bone Grafts